Flotomate/product_docs/source/patch-management/manage-patches.rst

 Search Bar
 ----------

-The way the search bar works is same across all the platforms (Windows and Linux).
-The only difference being is the available search options in each category.
+The way the search bar works is same for both Windows and Linux Patch List View.
+The only difference being is the available search options in each view.

 You can use a search bar to search Patches in the :ref:`List View <patch-list-view>`.
 The search bar supports the